How to Start a SaaS Company

 1. Lack of SaaS Market Research

 To enter and win a slice of the highly competitive SaaS market, you need to offer an innovative and future-proof product, which cannot be attained without conducting a thorough market analysis.
-Make sure to thoroughly explore the business problem or opportunity, as well as your target audience as this is a prerequisite for building a great SaaS company.
-If you don’t understand the problem well enough, your SaaS product might fail to win the market.
+Make sure to thoroughly explore the business problem or opportunity, as well as your target audience, as this is a prerequisite for building a great SaaS company.
+Your SaaS product might fail to win the market if you don’t understand the problem well enough.

-Note that even if your SaaS solution will not become a game changer in the industry, it should differ from what already exists and solve user pains that have not yet been addressed.
-In fact, I’ve covered it in Steps 1-3.
+Note that even if your SaaS solution does not become a game changer in the industry, it should differ from what already exists and solve user pains that have not yet been addressed.
+I’ve covered it in Steps 1-3.

 2. Poor Marketing Strategy for Your SaaS Product